wanguolin/ecopapers-crawler/README.md

 # EconPapers Trading Strategy Library

 A set of tools for crawling, processing, and analyzing economics papers from EconPapers to build a library of trading strategy papers.
+The results are used by the [alpha.isnow.ai](https://alpha.isnow.ai) website - an AI-powered platform for trading strategies and marketing insights.

 ## Overview